TempestCampbell/Project-2/README.md

 [Source Data](https://data.cityofnewyork.us/Health/NYC-Dog-Licensing-Dataset/nu7n-tubp)

 Dogs have no constitutional right to privacy, so each dog gets its own row.
-(More accurately, each registration gets its own row, but if you only looka registrations for a single year, it ends up being the same thing.)
-There's quite a few columns, like the breed and zip code, that could both make for some interesting analyses of their own, but weren't relevant to our central thesis.
-But like the babies, we have name and birth year:
+(More accurately, each registration gets its own row, but if you only look at registrations for a single year, it ends up being the same thing.)
+There's quite a few columns like the breed and zip code that could both make for some interesting analyses of their own, but weren't relevant to our central thesis.
+As with the babies, we just needed the names, as well as birth year to obtain the right dogs:

 ![doggo aaliyahs](images/doggo-aaliyahs.png)